Brown-University-Library/OLD-ARCHIVED_xsl_transformer_project/README.md

 - The transformed output is checked for well-formedness.
 If it's well-formed, the returned content-type will be `application/xhtml+xml`; otherwise, it'll be `text/text`.

+- This webservice is a wrapper around [Saxon-HE](http://www.saxonica.com/download/opensource.xml), version 9.6.0.8, released on 10 December 2015.

 ---